Tourism: International tourism

 International tourism is tourism that crosses national borders.
-Globalisation has made tourism a popular global leisure activity.
+Globalization has made tourism a popular global leisure activity.
 The World Tourism Organization defines tourists as people "traveling to and staying in places outside their usual environment for not more than one consecutive year for leisure, business and other purposes".
 The World Health Organization (WHO) estimates that up to 500,000 people are in flight at any one time.